 The Huntington's Disease Model

 The work in Huntington’s disease has provided a model to approach psychiatric diseases.
 Expansion of a CAG repeat in the huntingtin gene causes expansion of a polyglutamine stretch in the huntingtin protein, altering its structure, and causing cell toxicity and neuronal degeneration.
 We conducted some of the first studies to identify the abnormal huntingtin protein and to determine toxic mechanisms.
 We have also identified novel genes causing HD-like diseases.
 We created some of the first cell models of HD, and used them to screen for compounds which can block toxicity.
 We generated a transgenic mouse model of HD, which has helped to elucidate pathogenesis and is now one of the models used for preclinical therapeutic studies.
 Studies of the huntingtin protein contributed to the identification of the neuronal intranuclear inclusions which are the pathologic hallmark of the disease and which have begun to define an aggregation pathway.
 We contributed to the discovery that huntingtin interferes with gene transcription.
 This is now one of the major therapeutic strategies being tested in clinical trials of patients.
 Current studies focus on proteolytic modifications including proteolytic cleavage of huntingtin, aggregation gene transcription, and other cellular events leading to toxicity.
 Preclinical studies include testing therapeutics in cell and mouse models.
 We also study the disease closely related to HD termed HDL2.
 See the labs of Drs.
-Duan, Margolis, Poirier, and Ross.
+Duan, Margolis, and Ross.

 We have used similar techniques to approach Parkinson’s disease (PD).
 We studied the protein interaction partners of alpha-synuclein, the protein product of a gene mutated in familial PD.
 We identified an interaction between alpha-synuclein and protein we termed synphilin-1 and later showed that synphilin-1 interacts with another PD gene product termed parkin.
 We generated cell models expressing mutant alpha-synuclein and yielding cell death in culture.
 More recently, we have begun studies of the newly identified Parkinson’s disease gene termed LRRK2.
 We found that LRRK2 interacts with other PD-related gene products including synphilin-1 and parkin in cells in culture.
 We have also found that LRRK2 causes robust neuronal degeneration in cells and culture.
 Furthermore, we have found that kinase activity of LRRK2 is involved in cell toxicity, suggesting therapeutic targets.
 Current studies focus on mechanisms of alpha-synuclein aggregation and toxicity, cell and mouse models using LRRK2, and preclinical therapeutics.
 See the labs of Drs.
-Duan, Poirier, Ross, and Smith.
+Duan, and Ross.

 Similar techniques are now being used to study schizophrenia.
 Unlike the degenerative diseases, schizophrenia is believed to be caused by abnormal neurodevelopment.
 The schizophrenia candidate gene DISC-1 is mutated in a familial form of schizophrenia.
 DISC-1 interacts with a number of proteins implicated in neuronal development and mutations of DISC1 interfere with neuronal differentiation and development both in vitro and in vivo.
 We are currently generating and studying cell and mouse models using mutant DISC-1 and other candidate genes and developing models based on gene-environment interactions.
 We are also searching for novel genetic causes of schizophrenia.
 See the labs of Drs.
-MMargolis, Pletnikov and Ross.
+Margolis, Pletnikov and Ross.